 The most interesting part about this feat was that it hadn’t been done since the 1942 Maple Leafs came back from a 3-0 Stanley Cup Finals deficit to the Red Wings.
 After the Islanders beat the Penguins in such a fashion, almost 30 years would pass before another professional sports team (2004 Boston Red Sox) accomplished such a comeback.
 Even though Chico Resch would eventually leave Long Island, the netminder’s heroics in the 1975 playoffs cemented his status as an Islander legend and helped put the expansion franchise on the map in a big way.

-After winning game 1 on the road, Minnesota dropped three straight against the Avalanche and things looked pretty grim for the Wild.
-However, the Wild were able to pull out three straight victories by the score of 3-2 as overtime heroics from players such as Andrew Brunette and Richard Park allowed Minnesota to come back from a 3-1 series deficit and bump the number 3 seeded Avs.
+After winning Game 1 on the road, Minnesota dropped three straight against the Avalanche and things looked pretty grim for the Wild.
+However, the Wild were able to pull out three straight victories by the score of 3-2 as overtime heroics from players such as Andrew Brunette and Richard Park allowed Minnesota to come back from a 3-1 series deficit and bump the number-three seeded Avs.
 Many didn’t give the Wild a chance after losing three straight games to the Avalanche, but Minnesota proved many naysayers wrong through some hard work and grit as the team had to win two road games in Colorado in order to advance to the Conference Semifinals.

-Minnesota’s 2002-2003 playoff berth was its first since its inception into the NHL as an expansion franchise, but the Wild made the most of their trip.
+Minnesota’s 2002-03 playoff berth was its first since its inception into the NHL as an expansion franchise, but the Wild made the most of their trip.
 The goalie tandem of Manny Fernandez and Dwayne Roloson helped Minnesota defeat the Avalanche and Canucks (also a series comeback) before losing to the Anaheim Ducks in the Western Conference Semifinals.
 Even though Minnesota’s 2003 Stanley Cup playoff run was very impressive as a whole, the series comeback and win against the Avalanche was especially commendable.